 o Configuration of GreyMatter Intel for threat intelligence integration into Integrated Technologies (as applicable)

 o Configuration of GreyMatter Detect and implementation of Content to Integrated Technology enabling GreyMatter Investigate (as applicable)

 The Delivery Manager is responsible for ensuring customer success.
 The Delivery Manager will provide the following:

 • Develop and maintain the Customer Roadmap

 • Coordinate and deliver reporting and analytics including semi-annual executive business reviews

 • Partner with Customer teams to ensure GreyMatter is being fully utilized to optimize overall security posture to attain positive business outcomes

-• Develop communication strategies and lead calls occurring every two weeks with customer
+• Develop communication strategies and lead calls occurring every month with customer

 3. Integrated Technology Health Support